Code-Institute-Submissions/lotus-yoga-ms1/README.md

  * "Customer reviews" section from CI Whiskey project *Timetable and contact form structures I used from student [Michelle Clement project](https://github.com/michellelclement/yoga-flow-ms1)
-* W3School was a huge help applying differnt features throughout the project
+* [W3School](www.w3school.com) was a huge help applying differnt features throughout the project
-* As well as all Code Institute mini projects I took quite a lot of inspirations from them
+* As well as all [Code Institute](www.codeinstitute.com) mini projects I took quite a lot of inspirations from them

 ### Content
-<li>	All content was written by the developer.
+* All content was written by the developer.
  I took inspiration for content as well as design from websites like [YogaHub](www.yogahub.ie), [DevaYoga](www.devayoga.co.uk).
 Also used quotes from [Table for Change](https://tableforchange.com/yoga-quotes/).